javascript-obfuscator/javascript-obfuscator/readme.md

 Disable `console.log`, `console.info`, `console.error` and `console.warn` messages output into browser console.

-####encodeUnicodeArray
+####encodeUnicodeLiterals
 Type: `boolean` Default: `false`

 #####`unicodeArray` option must be enabled

 This option can slightly slowdown your code speed.

-All strings in unicode array becomes encoded in Base64.
+All literals in unicode array becomes encoded in Base64.
 To decode strings, special function will be inserted on page under `unicodeArray` node.

 ####reservedNames